NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 Diffraction Spectrum of a Binary Grating
 ----------------------------------------

 The mode-decomposition feature can also be applied to planewaves in homogeneous media with scalar permittivity/permeability (i.e., no anisotropy).
 This will be demonstrated in this example to compute the diffraction spectrum of a binary phase [grating](https://en.wikipedia.org/wiki/Diffraction_grating).
 The unit cell geometry of the grating is shown in the schematic below.
 The grating is periodic in the $y$ direction with periodicity `gp` and has a rectangular profile of height `gh` and duty cycle `gdc`.
 The grating parameters are `gh`=0.5 μm, `gdc`=0.5, and `gp`=10 μm.
 There is a semi-infinite substrate of thickness `dsub` adjacent to the grating.
-The substrate and grating are glass with a constant refractive index of 1.5.
+The substrate and grating are glass with a refractive index of 1.5.
 The surrounding is air/vacuum.
 Perfectly matched layers (PML) of thickness `dpml` are used in the $\pm x$ boundaries.
 A pulsed planewave with E<sub>z</sub> polarization spanning wavelengths of 0.4 to 0.6 μm is normally incident on the grating from the glass substrate.
 The eigenmode monitor is placed in the air region.
 We will use mode decomposition to compute the transmittance &mdash; the ratio of the power in the $+x$ direction of the diffracted mode relative to that of the incident planewave &mdash; for the first ten diffraction orders.
 Two simulations are required: (1) an empty cell of homogeneous glass to obtain the incident power of the source, and (2) the grating structure to obtain the diffraction orders.
 At the end of the simulation, the wavelength, angle, and transmittance for each diffraction order are computed.

 The simulation script is in [binary_grating.py](https://github.com/stevengj/meep/blob/master/python/examples/binary_grating.py).